 The study is aimed at rating the reputation and performance of general hospitals.
 Due to the open design of the study, participants could not be restrained from recommending specialty hospitals.
-However, these hospitals were not ranked by their performance in the respective medical fields due to the survey structure used, e.g. there was no ranking among hospitals that specialize in treating cancer because the survey questions did not specifically ask for recommendations regarding cancer patients.
+However, these hospitals were not ranked by their performance in the respective medical fields due to the survey structure used; for example, there was no ranking among hospitals that specialize in treating cancer because the survey questions did not specifically ask for recommendations regarding cancer patients.

-The same data sources were used for hospital quality metrics and patient satisfaction scores of specialized hospitals as for general hospitals, but the score calculated using the approach described in 2.4 was removed from the national rankings, resulting in these specialized hospitals not being a part of the main country list.
-The underlying reason is that specialized hospitals like heart or cancer hospitals differ greatly in their services from general hospitals and should therefore not be compared in their performance to these hospitals.
-On the other hand, since these hospitals did receive a number of peer recommendations and performed well enough in regard to hospital quality metrics and Patient Satisfaction Scores to enter the national rankings in their respective countries (despite usually being smaller and much more specialized than their general counterparts), the authors of this study decided not to omit specialized hospitals completely.
-Instead, these are displayed in a separate country list.
-This list is sorted alphabetically because, as outlined above, specialties are very heterogenous, not only in the treatment/procedures required, but also in the patient population, e.g. when comparing patients from heart clinics to patients from psychiatric clinics.
-No conclusion should be drawn from the order of the specialized hospitals in this list.
-Since only a relatively low number of hospitals per country is represented in this list the fact that these specialized hospitals were recommended by peers frequently enough to make the list is a huge distinction compared to other specialized hospitals in the same medical field in their respective country which did not make the list.
+The same data sources were used for hospital quality metrics and patient satisfaction scores of specialized hospitals as for general hospitals, but the score calculated using the approach described in b was removed from the national rankings, resulting in these specialized hospitals not being a part of the main country list.
+The underlying reason is that specialized hospitals, such as heart or cancer hospitals, differ greatly in their services from general hospitals and should therefore not be compared in their performance to these hospitals.
+On the other hand, since some specialized hospitals did receive a number of peer recommendations and performed well enough in regard to hospital quality metrics and patient satisfaction scores to enter the national rankings in their respective countries (despite usually being smaller and much more specialized than their general counterparts), the authors of this study decided not to omit specialized hospitals completely; instead, these are displayed at the end of each country list.
+This portion of the country lists is sorted alphabetically because, as outlined above, specialties are very heterogeneous, not only in the treatment/procedures required, but also in the patient population, e.g., when comparing patients from heart clinics to patients from psychiatric clinics.
+No conclusion should be drawn from the order of the specialized hospitals within the lists.
+Since only a relatively low number of hospitals per country is represented, the fact that these specialized hospitals were recommended by peers frequently enough to make their respective country lists is a huge distinction compared to other specialized hospitals in the same medical field in their respective country that did not make the list.

-2.6 Global Top 250 List
+d.
+Global Top 250 List